This article talks about which KTM dirt bikes are the best.

 For years KTM made mostly offroad enduro dirt bikes and were not considered a mainstream dirt bike manufacture in the USA for years.

 The Austrians just didn’t get any of the prestige here in the States because they didn’t have a motocross or supercross bike.
 They really didn’t have very much success early on but at the time motocross and supercross were the benchmark of how good your bike was (Nothing to do with the rider wink, wink).

 This was even the case for the hardcore offroad dirt bike rider.
 A ton of the offroad guys would take a full-fledge motocross bike and try and make it into an offroad bike that you could ride.
 This meant taking a 450F motocross bike and trying to make it work offroad…..this, in my opinion, didn’t work out that well.
-The suspension, chassis, gearing, and the motor wasn’t set up for riding offroad let alone technical singletrack.
+The suspension, chassis, gearing, and the motor weren’t set up for riding offroad let alone technical singletrack.

 KTM makes a slew of quality dirt bikes but what dirt bikes are the best of the best in KTM?